kaihendry/dabase.com/content/blog/aws-sso.md

 When working on many different AWS accounts with different clients, my strategy is to keep them seperated by Google Chrome profiles.

-Unfortunately it's non-trivial to list the actual profile names in the Chrome UI.
+Unfortunately it's non-trivial to list the actual profile names in the Chrome UI or perhaps I don't know how to do it!

     ❯ cd "$HOME/Library/Application Support/Google/Chrome"
-    Application Support/Google/Chrome
     ❯ ls -d1 Prof*
     'Profile 1'
     'Profile 2'